awsugblr/awsugblr/src/pages/blog/2019-01-07-meetup-report-january-2019-meetup-aws-re-invent-2018-recap.md

 AWSUGBLR organizers would like to thank

-* The speakers Spencer, Chandra, Saket, Gaurav, Neeraj for explaining the various concepts and use cases
+* The speakers: Madhu for explaining all new launches in detail & Bhuvaneswari for sharing her re:Invent experience
 * Attendees for taking time out of their Saturday and joining us for the meet
 * Amazon Internet Services Private Limited for hosting the meetup and providing stickers, tea/coffee and snacks
 * [Piyush Jalan](https://www.linkedin.com/in/piyush-jalan/) for contributing to the meetup report

 Stay tuned for upcoming meetups!
 For any feedback, comments, requests or contributions, please write to us on <mailto:info@awsugblr.in>